 Nicole Seymour, MA

 Nicole (she/her) is a 7th year graduate student on internship at Richard J. Donovan Correctional Facility in San Diego, CA. She graduated from Florida State University in 2013 and worked at Virginia Tech Carilion Research Institute in 2013-2015.
 She currently studies suicide related behaviors in LGBTQ+ individuals.
 She is also interested in the role of disclosure of stigmatizing identities and mental health.
 Outside of the lab, Nicole enjoys spending time with her pets, playing bird games, and baking delicious treats.

 Michael McClay, MS

-Michael is a 3rd year graduate student in the TRTL.
+Michael (he/him) is a 5th year graduate student in the TRTL.
 He graduated from Gardner-Webb University in 2014, and received his master’s degree from Western Kentucky University in 2017.
 He currently studies factors motivating the disclosure of non-suicidal self-injury as well as suicidal thoughts and behaviors.
 He is also interested in the effects of disclosure and stigma related to self-injury.
 Outside of the lab, Mike can be found running, skiing, and playing board games.

 Terry Trieu, MA

 Terry (they/them) is a 2nd year graduate student in the TRTL.
 They received their bachelor's and master's degrees in psychology from California State University, Northridge in 2009 and 2015.
 They are interested in how individuals conceptualize self-injurious behaviors and how that affects the transition from ideation to action.
 They are also interested in how suicide risk is measured and determined.
 When not working, Terry can be found hiking, playing board games, or reading.